By Molly Patrick

 The next time you find yourself thinking about a snack, stop and ask yourself: Why do I want a snack?

-Answer honestly.
 After you respond, ask yourself again.
 Why do I want a snack?
 Sit with that question and see what comes up.
 Then ask again.
 Why do I want a snack?
 You don’t have to share this with anyone; just get honest with yourself.
 Why do I want a snack?
 Keep peeling back the layers and see what you uncover.

 Sometimes we snack because we’re bored.
 Other times we snack because we’re hungry.
 Maybe we just want to chew something.
 Sometimes we snack because we’re anxious, overwhelmed, stressed, sad, or disappointed, and snacking makes us feel temporarily better.
 Sometimes we snack because we feel like we “deserve” it.
 Sometimes we snack because we’re craving something.
 There are times we snack on autopilot, and we don’t know why we’re snacking.
 Sometimes we snack as a form of procrastination or entertainment.